 - Chocolate Hazelnut Spread– You can use whatever chocolate hazelnut spread you have on hand, such as Nutella, but you can also use Nutiva which is has a lower sugar content than other traditional chocolate hazelnut spreads.

-- Dark Cocoa Powder – any kind works, but I like using the dark chocolate kind (like this one) for this recipe.
+- Dark Cocoa Powder – any kind works, but I like using the dark chocolate kind (like this one) for this recipe to give it that dark oreo cookie color.

 For the Filling You'll Need